nus-cs2103-AY1920S1/duke/docs/README.md

 `done 2`

-Expected outcome:
+Expected outcome:\
 `Nice!
-I've marked this task as done:`
+I've marked this task as done:`\
 `  [D][✓] return Harry Potter to library (by: 29th of October 2019, 9.30pm)`

 ### **4. List tasks**

-List the tasks that are in the task list.
+Lists the tasks that are in the task list.

 **Usage**